What is internal medicine?

 What do internal medicine doctors treat?

 At our internal medicine clinic in Raleigh, our internists have broad ranging knowledge of complex diseases that affect adults.
-They are internal medicine specialists in diagnosing and treating diseases, that are currently, and particularly conditions where several various illnesses may strike at the same time.
+They are remarkable specialists in diagnosing and treating diseases, that are currently, and particularly conditions where several various illnesses may strike at the same time.
 Our doctors are highly-trained not only to diagnose and treat the various conditions, but also to prevent your health from deteriorating by recognizing and controlling risk factors such as elevated blood pressure and cholesterol.

 Conditions Treated by our internal medicine doctors: